 There’s a supplement you can take that will help you chill out, sleep better, and poop often.
-It’s called Magnesium and if you’re living a busy life in 2016, you need it more than ever.
+It’s called magnesium and if you’re living a busy life in 2018, you need it more than ever.

 Magnesium is involved in over 600 enzymatic reactions in the body including energy metabolism and protein synthesis.
-Half of us are deficient in it.
-That’s why at Parsley, we test your micronutrient levels and have recently launched our own medical-grade magnesium supplement.
+An estimated 80% of adults are deficient in this vital mineral, so that’s why at Parsley Health, we test your micronutrient levels and have recently launched our own medical-grade magnesium supplement.

 Stress depletes magnesium stores, as does excess alcohol consumption, eating processed foods, taking antibiotics and taking certain drugs like high blood pressure meds and diuretics.

-Here are the top 5 benefits of magnesium supplementation that we most commonly see a need for at Parsley:
+Here are the top 5 benefits of magnesium supplementation that we most commonly see a need for at Parsley Health: